 You must also have patient Dentist Recall interval and Hygienist Recall interval set in the Patient's Details tab.

-- Go to Settings > Patient Settings > Recalls tab.
+Go to Settings > Practice Settings > Recalls tab.

 Set up Automated Recall Workflow